 Patients are not always confident or able to use the technology.
 Training might be required, especially for older patients

 Bandwidth can be an issue for quality of connections, especially video conferencing

 Reimbursement is not always available, depending on the country that you are in.

-So, as you can see, although telehealth is a wonderful tool with many benefits, and although it is generally well-accepted by both patients and clinicians, it does not come without its own challenges.
+So, as you can see, although digital PT (physical therapy) is a wonderful tool with many benefits, and although it is generally well-accepted by both patients and clinicians, it does not come without its own challenges.
 Virtual visits are not always appropriate, depending on what type of treatment is required to provide the best standard of care.

 The Covid-19 pandemic has helped to usher in more widespread adoption of telehealth services, especially with its new reimbursement policies.
 But, whether those reimbursement options remain once the pandemic subsides is yet to be seen.

 What we do know is that, going forward, it is likely that some sort of hybrid model will emerge.
 This model would support in-person visits being supplemented with digital technology in order to provide timely, accessible, and cost effective treatments for physical therapy patients.
 Digital physical therapy will certainly continue to serve as a key modality for patient care even after the pandemic is done.